Dang Sarak, Neka

-Dang Sarak (دنگ سرک, also Romanized as Dengesarak; also known as Dengesarak-e Yek) is a village in Qareh Toghan Rural District, in the Central District of Neka County, Mazandaran Province, Iran.
-At the 2016 census, its population was 2,024, in 682 families.
+Dang Sarak (دنگ سرک) (Note: Also romanized as Dengesarak; also known as Dengesarak-e Yek) is a village in Qareh Toghan Rural District of the Central District in Neka County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 2,008 in 577 households.
+The following census in 2011 counted 1,739 people in 560 households.
+The 2016 census measured the population of the village as 2,024 people in 682 households.